scratch-ed/blink/site/index.md

 hero:
   name: "Blink"
-  text: "A debugger for Scratch"
+  text: "A time-travelling debugger for Scratch"
-  tagline: "Intuitive yet powerful educational software debugger for Scratch"
+  tagline: "Blink is an intuitive, yet powerful educational software debugger for Scratch, with support for time-travelling, breakpoints and stepwise code execution."
-#  tagline: Niko Strijbol, Robbe De Proft, Klaas Goethals, Bart Mesuere, Peter Dawyndt, Christophe Scholliers
   actions:
     - theme: brand
       text: 🢂 Try it out